wvandertoorn/ADAPT/README.md

 # ADAPT - Adapter Detection and Processing Tool

 ADAPT is a software tool that detects and processes DNA adapters in dRNA-seq data.
-The tool offers two options for processing the adapters: it can extract the adapter signal from the read or trim the adapter signal from the read to improve data quality and increase the accuracy of downstream analyses.
+The tool offers two options for processing the adapters: it can extract the adapter signal from the read for adapter-based demultiplexing or trim the adapter signal from the read to improve data quality and increase the accuracy of downstream analyses.

 ## Installation